Two Phase Commit Protocol in Rust and Go

 }

-The code is on GitHub if you want to check it out.
-The README is in Norwegian though, since we wrote it for a class project.
+The code is on GitHub if you want to look through it.
+The README is in Norwegian since it was originally a class project.